kingsor/kingsor.github.io/_posts/2015-09-07-Visual-Studio-Project-Types.md

 Everything started opening a Visual Studio 2010 Solution and getting the following error: 'The project type is not supported by this installation.'

 So I looked for the `<ProjectTypeGuids>` in the `csproj` file.
-Then I looked for the GUIDs I found in order to understand what type of project is missing.
+Then I looked for the GUIDs I found in order to understand what type of project was missing.

 I found a very usefull [List of Visual Studio Project Type GUIDs](http://www.codeproject.com/Reference/720512/List-of-Visual-Studio-Project-Type-GUIDs) on [CodeProject](http://www.codeproject.com/) by [Yvan Rodrigues](http://www.codeproject.com/Members/Yvan-Rodrigues).